Poverty in Japan: 2013

+In 2023, Asahi Shinbun reported that approximately half of the single-parent households surveyor in 2021 are living in a state of poverty.
+The rate in 2021 decreased by 3.8% from the last survey conducted in 2018 to 44.5%.
+The media also reported that the rate is "significantly higher" than the average of 31.9% of the OECD average.

 Demographics

 Another study showed that 1 out of 3 Japanese women ages 20–64 and living alone were living in poverty.

 International reports

 Several international organizations have conducted surveys and studies in Japan to estimate the poverty rate.

 OECD findings

 The OECD reported in July 2006 that Japan suffers high rates of relative poverty.
-Another OECD report stated that Japan was second worst in poverty among the OECD member nations, in the mid 2000s.
+Another OECD report stated that Japan was second worst in poverty among the OECD member nations, in the mid-2000s.

 The OECD, in April 2011, placed Japan at the 29th position out of 34 member nations, in the list of percentage of population living in poverty.
 With 15.7 percent of people in poverty, Japan was above the average percent of 11 among the OECD member states.
 Japan's 15.7% is above countries which have fewer resources and are less developed than Japan, namely, Slovak Republic (6.5%), Slovenia (7.2%), and Poland (10.1%) Poverty rate is increasing at an alarming rate of 1.3% in Japan, since 1985.
 The poverty rate increase average is 1.0% annually for all other OECD member nations.
-The OECD report places Japan just below U.S.A., which has a 17.3% poverty measure, statistics indicate that U.S.A. has been cutting down on poverty, by a 0.7% decrease since 1985.
+The OECD report places Japan just below U.S., which has a 17.3% poverty measure, statistics indicate that U.S. has been cutting down on poverty, by a 0.7% decrease since 1985.